Christina1281995/spatial_database_festival_backend/README.md

 ### To run this program

-Simply create a database called 'festival' in postgres.
-Then download the three python files in '[src](https://github.com/Christina1281995/spatial_db_finalproject/tree/main/src)' (if required, install any python modules) and run main.py.
+1. Create a database called 'festival' in postgres.
+2. Download the three python files in '[src](https://github.com/Christina1281995/spatial_db_finalproject/tree/main/src)' (if required, install any python modules).
+3. Adjust your database connection
+4. Run main.py (then all tables and data will automatically be added and you will be guided through the queries).

 ### Context